 - Outlaw Couple: Vampire couple Elizabeth and James.

-"Your wife, she kept repeating on us.
+- Post-Rape Taunt: Angelus re what he and Darla did to Holtz's family."Your wife, she kept repeating on us.
 Of course, you know, I repeated on her a few times myself."

 - The Power of Love: James and Elizabeth's love is stronger than Darla/Angelus, but James is unable to move past her death whereas Angel's love for his friends enable him to deal with Buffy's demise.